-Leverage of pledged water revenue is high.
-Current long-term debt across all liens is 5.3x fiscal 2017 operating revenue.
-Upcoming capital needs include improvements to the water delivery infrastructure (\$274 million), water treatment plants (\$210 million), and general purpose and central services (\$99 million).
-In addition to financing these improvements with reserves and surplus revenue, GLWA plans to issue approximately \$52.2 million in revenue bond, and \$137.2 million in junior lien SRF loans over the next five years.
-The increase in debt will be more than offset by the amount paid down over the next five years.
+Leverage of pledged sewer revenue is high.
+Current long-term debt across all liens is 5.5x fiscal 2017 operating revenue.
+Upcoming capital needs include improvements to the water resource recovery facility (\$238 million), collection system infrastructure (\$143 million), and general purpose, metering, and central services (\$148 million).
+In addition to financing these improvements with reserves and surplus revenue, GLWA plans to issue approximately \$354 million in revenue bonds and \$34 million in junior lien SRF loans over the next five years.
+The increase in debt will be offset by the amount of outstanding principal paid down over the next five years.
 Though we expect the system's debt burden will remain high, sustained revenue growth would make leverage less of a credit challenge going forward.